 Healthcare is a human right.
 I have seen relatives struggle to afford healthcare and friends set up fundraising pages to cover medical expenses after a tragic accident to cover surgeries.
 No patient should get sicker because they can’t afford to go to the hospital or go into debt to pay their hospital bills.
 No doctor should have to haggle with an insurance adjuster about the costs of life-saving drugs for a patient.
 No parent should have to choose between paying for their child’s medical costs over their rent.

 I support Medicare for All at the federal level, but we cannot allow Washington dysfunction to excuse a lack of imagination in Springfield.
 Not while people are dying from overinflated costs.
-The country of Norway is half the size of Illinois and figured out a way to make healthcare universal and free.
 Single payer systems reduce overall costs, remove insurance agents from the medical decision making process, and reduce the time doctors and other health professionals must spend doing billing-related paperwork.
 Illinois should set a target of providing every resident with free comprehensive healthcare, including dental, vision, hearing, reproductive care, long-term care services, within the next ten years.
 Doing so would elevate Illinois as a magnet for businesses and talent across every industry.
 More importantly, it would set an entire generation free to pursue their business interests and entrepreneurship, create jobs, and unleash the true potential of every Illinoisan.

 We need climate justice, not just climate action.
 We need a long-term plan to invest, innovate, and get serious about solutions.
 I support a Green New Deal approach for Illinois to solving the climate crisis, where we take the national lead in green technology and infrastructure.
 We must invest now in the transition away from our fossil fuels and put an immediate freeze on permit approvals on fossil fuel projects.